kpion/Spaghetti/README.md

 composer global require kpion/spaghetti
 ```

-Make sure your global Composer binaries directory is in your system's PATH.
+Make sure your global Composer binaries directory* is in your system's PATH.
 Because lost spaghetti is sad spaghetti.

+\* Usually, on Ubuntu, Composer binaries are located either in *~/.config/composer/vendor/bin/* or *~/.composer/vendor/bin/*.

 ## Details